Modular forms and period polynomials: Period polynomials of arbitrary modular forms

 \end{prop} \begin{proof} (a) The duality in Prop. \ref{l7.3} between $C_w^\Gamma$ and $\wE_w^{\Gamma}$ with respect to the pairing $\{\cdot, \cdot\}$ implies dualities between $C_w^{\Gamma,\chi}$ and $\wE_w^{\Gamma, \ov{\chi}}$.
 Therefore, taking $\Sigma_n=\Delta_n$ for $(n,N)=1$ in Corollary \ref{c8.9}, it follows that the eigenvalues of $|_\Delta \wT_n$ on $C_w^{\Gamma,\chi}$ are the same as the eigenvalues of $T_n^*=[\Delta_n^\vee]$ on $\EE_k(N, \ov{\chi})$, which are the same as the eigenvalues of $T_n$ on $\EE_k(N, \chi)$ (the latter space has a basis of eigenforms for $T_n$ with $(n,N)=1$).

 (b) The claim follows from Corollary \ref{c8.9}, using the fact that $\Theta_n=\Theta_n^\vee$. \end{proof} \begin{remark} Prop \ref{p8.9} shows that for $\Gamma=\Gamma_1(N)$ and $(n,N)=1 $ we have

 and the same for Atkin-Lehner operators on $\Gamma_0(N)$.
 For $\Gamma=\Gamma_1$, this fact was an ingredient used by Zagier to sketch an elementary proof of the Eichler-Selberg trace formula, by computing directly the left side for an appropriately chosen $\wT_n$ \cite{Za93}.
-A generalization of this approach giving a simple trace formula for $M_k(N,\chi)$ is work in progress \cite{PZ}. \end{remark}
+A generalization of this approach giving a simple trace formula for $M_k(N,\chi)$ is work in progress of the second author and Don Zagier. \end{remark}